modelscope/modelscope-studio/docs/components/Markdown/README.md

 Upgraded gradio Markdown.

-- Supports output of multimodal content (audio, video, voice, files, text)
+- Supports output of multimodal content (audio, video, image, text)
+- Built-in tags (chart、select-box、accordion)
-- Supports custom rendering components and interaction with Python-side events
+- Supports custom rendering components and interaction with Python events

 ## How to Use